Alek6andar/MiniPayPlatforms/readme.md

 ### Frontend (Angular)

-1. Navigate to the `frontend` folder.
+1. Navigate to the `MiniPayfrontend` folder.
 2. Install dependencies:

 ```